maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + **OK**

 ### the default action of an advanced anti-malware policy applied to a file (Wrong)
 + When the verdict number of the file is less than the verdict threshold.
+(To try)
 + When the verdict number of the file is more than the verdict threshold.
 + When Sky ATP is unable to scan the file.
 (Wrong)
 + When the traffic doesn’t match a threat prevention policy.